rsksmart/powpeg-node/README.md

 - Using **GenNodeKeyId** class in the project

-- Set String generator = "federator1";
+- Set String generator = "pegnatorie1";

 - Run the Class to generate a private key

-- Create a file **reg1.key** with the private key as the content
+- Create a file **reg1.key** with only the private key as the content

 - Add permission to the file by running **chmod 400 reg1.key**